Sofia Coppola may come from film royalty, but she’s an artist all her own.

 More from IndieWire

 And because Coppola takes fairly long breaks between projects (it’s been three years since her last, “On the Rocks,” hit Apple TV+ in 2020) a new film from her is always a bit of an event.
 And her latest may be one of her best.
 An A24 release, “Priscilla” tells the story of Elvis and Priscilla Presley’s marriage from the latter’s point of view, with Cailee Spaeny and Jacob Elordi starring.
-The unconventional biopic premiered at the Venice Film Festival to critical acclaim and is heading to theaters in the States this November.
+The unconventional biopic premiered at the Venice Film Festival to critical acclaim and just premiered in American movie theaters this November.

 Although traces of her father and other inspirations can be found in Coppola’s directing, she has a style that feels uniquely her own.
-Her films tend to be slow and patient, using dreamy, soft visuals to convey her character’s melancholic moods.
-Other directors go for the same vibe, but none do it quite like Coppola, which makes it all the more interesting to look at the films that inspired her in her path to filmmaking.
+Her films tend to be slow and patient, using hazy, feminine visuals to convey her character’s melancholic moods.
+Other directors go for the same vibe, but none do it quite like Coppola, which makes it all the more interesting to look at the movie that inspired her in her path to filmmaking.

 Here’s a roundup of the films Coppola has shouted out as her favorites over the years, listed in no particular order.